-The purpose of the computer education program is to provide each student with an opportunity to understand both the capabilities of electronic information systems as well as an opportunity to know their applications and impact on society.
+The computer education program aims to provide each student with an opportunity to understand both the capabilities of electronic information systems and an opportunity to know their applications and impact on society.
 Each student is provided hands-on experience using computer hardware and current types of applications software.

-Computer education for sixth grade students is an introduction to microcomputers and keyboarding.
+Computer education for sixth-grade students is an introduction to microcomputers and keyboarding.
 Students learn to operate the computer.
-They work with prepared computer programs that support the middle school curriculum The seventh grade students will learn database and word processing skills.
+They work with prepared computer programs that support the middle school curriculum.
+The seventh-grade students will learn database and word processing skills.
 This computer utilization allows students to become more proficient with computers.
-Eighth grade computer courses combine keyboarding, computers, and technology of the business world to give students practical ideas of courses to take at high school as the course applies to careers.
-The utilization of word processing, database and spreadsheet helps students to create well designed, well-structured presentations for use in business and private life.
+Eighth-grade computer courses combine keyboarding, computers, and technology of the business world to give students practical ideas of courses to take at high school as the course applies to careers.
+Using word processing, database, and spreadsheet helps students create well-designed, well-structured presentations for use in business and private life.